meganz/MEGAchat/CodeSafetyGuidline.md

  cannot be done automatically with RAII, _and_ the cleanup code before all returns is mostly the same, _and_ is it not practical to implement that cleanup code as a function(due to using a lot of local variables), _and_ it actually makes code shorter, better structured and readable - _then and only then_, you can use `goto`!
-These are very rare cases in C++ (currently there is no such use in the C++ Karere codebase), and not so rare in plain C (becaue it can't cleanup using RAII).
+These are very rare cases in C++ (currently there is no such use in the C++ Karere codebase), and not so rare in plain C (because it can't cleanup using RAII).
 One thing you must be very careful about if using goto in this case: you should not have `goto` skip the initialization of variables that you use after the goto.
-This should never happen if you always initialize variabled at the place of declaretion, and the compiler should issue a warning about that, but still be very careful.
+This should never happen if you always initialize variables at the place of declaration, and the compiler should issue a warning about that, but still be very careful.
 A passive safety measure against that is to have the variable scopes not larger than necessary.
 This is a common good coding practice and should be done anyway, anywhere in the code.
 Example:
 ```